 Las Vegas to Sedona Road Trip: 10 Fun Stops to Make

 Need ideas for planning a road trip from Las Vegas to Sedona?
 I can help!
-I’ve traveled all over the southwest, solo, and with my daughter that lives in Nevada.
-Driving to Sedona from Las Vegas is one of my favorite routes.
-First of all, Las Vegas is a perfect starting point for road trips because it surrounded by public lands and other incredible places in southern Nevada.
+I’ve traveled all over the southwest, solo, and with my daughter who lives in Nevada.
+Driving to Sedona from Las Vegas is one of my favorite road trips itineraries.
+First of all, Las Vegas is a perfect starting point for road trips since it’s surrounded by so many public lands and other incredible national parks.

-And Sedona is one of those places.
-Not only is Sedona one of the most stunning, and I don’t use that word lightly, destinations I’ve ever visited but it’s conveniently located less than 5 hours from Las Vegas.
+And Sedona is one of those incredible places.
+Not only is Sedona one of the most stunning unreal destinations I’ve ever visited but it’s conveniently less than 5 hours from Las Vegas.
 You can easily do that drive in a day but what’s the fun in that?
-After all, it’s the unexpected stops along the way that make a road trip worthwhile.
-Let’s go!
+After all, it’s the unexpected stops along the way that make a road trip journey worthwhile!

 This article contains affiliate links.
 That means I may earn a commission, at no extra cost to you, if you book or buy something through a link I share.
 That keeps Southerner Says online and on the road.
 Thank you for your support.